About

 Career & Technical Education Division

-The Baccalaureate Degree Pilot Program was fueled in part by several studies showing that the state needs to produce 60,000 more graduates with bachelor’s degrees annually by 2025 to meet workforce needs.
+The Baccalaureate Degree Pilot Program was fueled by several studies showing that the state needs to produce 60,000 more graduates with bachelor’s degrees annually by 2025 to meet workforce needs.
 California is joining 21 other states that allow their community colleges to offer baccalaureate degrees.

 Translate »